thedynamiclinker/sudocode/etc/group.md

 ## ω: The Omegas (Standard foundations)

+> _Somehow set theory won, for some random reason._
+> -Kevin Buzzard

 Standard Foundations.

 Set Theory, Model theory, Proof theory.

 Descended from Cantor and Gödel.
 ZFC and NBG live here.
 Culturally part of the Orthodocs.

 Was believed to be the foundations of mathematics for over a century, until recently beginning to lose ground to computing as the mus and lambdas began to merge again for the first time in a century.

 ## Ω: The Big Omegas (Large Cardinals)

+> _The ultimate Large Cardinal axiom is "0 = 1"._
+> -Anonymous

+> _The "0 = 1" axiom is sort of a joke (though it's not wrong).
+The large cardinal axioms are stronger and stronger in consistency strength meaning they prove more and more.
+Taking "0 = 1" as an axiom is then the strongest thing you can assume since you can then prove everything._
+> -A user named \[deleted\], somewhere on the internet

 Large Cardinals.

-The most unhinged subculture.
-Somehow ended up in "foundations of mathematics."
+The most unhinged subculture in all of human thought.

+Somehow ended up in "foundations of mathematics," despite doing exactly the same things that led to the original paradoxes, in much more concentrated form.

 Ingests heroic doses of the most potent substances daily.

 Part of the orthodocs.

 Mathematics now loops back around to α, and the cycle continues infinitely.

 ## א: The Alephs

 The alephs.
-Bible authors.
-Little is known about this group, but whatever is known (e.g., of the J, E, and P sources and the various redactors) will be referred to under the broad label of "The Alephs."
+The Nameless authors of the books we call Bibles, and of many books in the same genre but not known by the name.
+Little is known about this group, but whatever is known (e.g., of the J, E, and P sources and the various redactors of the Torah) will be referred to under the broad label of "The Alephs."